dyutibarma/monochrome/_posts/2018-10-01-hello-world.md

 ---
 title: underConstruction | Excuse the mess, I'm learning
 description: This is an introduction to thereviewindex.com.
-header: UnderConstruction | Excuse the mess, I'm learning2
+header: UnderConstruction | Excuse the mess, I'm learning
 ---

 This year has been a really good one.
 I set some very strong intentions at the onset of 2018 and have been driving hard into their completion.
 Or at-the-least, to see what I can make of them.
 Because we cannot always define success as attaining the exact goal one has defined, but sometimes have to be understanding that failure is a possible outcome from which we will learn and grow just as well.
 And from that failure, maybe take a second go at it -- with reflection comes wisdom and an alternate approach.